-In the passage in Philippians, indirectly, we may see a great contrast being made between the first Adam and Jesus as the second Adam.
+Using the passage in Philippians, we can compare and contrast between the first Adam and Jesus as the second Adam.
 Man in Adam is man in the flesh, and never anything more than this.
-But the second Adam is Jesus the Lord from heaven – “…who being in the form of God, thought it not robbery to be equal with God; but made Himself of no reputation…” But the first Adam was not like this.
+However, the second Adam is Jesus the Lord from heaven – “…who being in the form of God, thought it not robbery to be equal with God; but made Himself of no reputation…” But the first Adam was not like this.
 Rather it was the opposite.
 Adam was in the form of man, he was in this state, but he desired by robbery to be equal with God.
 Thinking that God was hiding or holding something from him, he ate of the fruit in order to get into this new place, to exalt himself.
 But the result in consequence of his actions was that he was humbled and abased by sin and the fall.

 But Jesus, the second Adam, willingly abased Himself, and the result is that He is exalted.
 It is not just that He took on flesh – this certainly was humiliation for a member of the Godhead.
 But He abases Himself – He made Himself of no reputation, taking the form of a servant.
 Then there is this further step – He humbled Himself and became obedient unto death, even the death of the cross.
 Almost in every way He is the opposite from the first Adam, particularly in method and results.